sethyuan/fgen/README.md

 ### Event:'ready'

-Emitted when generator has loaded the templates and it's ready to render.
+Emitted when the generator has loaded the templates and it's ready to render.
 You should always call other generation methods after/in this event.

 ### generator.dirpath